 Do I have to pay for expenses related to the case?

 You do not have to pay for expenses related to the case.
 We will either arrange for payment of expenses or reimburse you.
 You may also choose to contribute the costs of the case to Community Legal Services.
-Contact our Director of Development and Communications to find out how you can make your gift tax deductible.
+Contact us to find out how you can make your gift tax deductible.

 Can I ask for attorneys fees?